splunk/observability-workshop/content/en/tko/session-5/check-new-navigator-short.md

 ![pivotbar](../images/pivotbar.png)

-This will allow for easy switching between navigators.
-The same applies for your Apache server instance -- it will have a pivot bar allowing you to quickly jump back to the Kubernetes navigator.
+This will allow for easy switching between Navigators.
+The same applies for your Apache server instance, it will have a pivot bar allowing you to quickly jump back to the Kubernetes navigator.